joshclinton/DSCI1000/README.md

 Reactions and comments are welcome and apologies in advance for typos, errors, and inefficiencies, but you get what you pay for ;)

+The data and Markdown files are not yet public, as they are still being edited and cleaned, but contact me if interested.

-The notes are not yet sequenced, but the order should be something like: DataWrangling, NationalPopularVote, Resampling, PredictingElectoralCollege.
+The notes are not yet sequenced into a single document -- or organized into an elegant webpage yet -- but the order should be: DataWrangling, NationalPopularVote, Resampling, PredictingElectoralCollege.
 That said, some resampling is done in NationalPopularVote.

 Also note that I have not yet added appropriate citations to existing work in the relevant areas, nor have I motivated each section sufficiently with a motivating puzzle.